What is your Denomination?

 What do you charge?

 That’s a tough question to answer without first talking to you and discussing your ceremony plans.
 I need to know what you expect from me too, like do I need to dress like Elvis or jump from a plane?
-The fees for Officiant services in the area are anywhere from $200 to $800 and I’m in the lower end of the middle of this average average.
-I’m really not trying to avoid or side-step the question.
+The fees for Officiant services in the area are anywhere from $200 to $800.
+We’re in the middle of this average average.
+We’re not trying to avoid or side-step the question.
 You should meet with at least 3 Officiants and put the same amount of research into selecting your Officiant as you have for your table linens and cake.
-All I suggest is; just make me one of the three.
-I’ll even send you home with my ceremony handbook and paperwork you’ll need for your wedding… best thing is, the meeting won’t cost you a thing but a little time and you get to keep everything.
-Just my way of saying thank you for meeting with me and for your consideration.
-Plus, meet with me first and I’ll even give you the questions to ask an Officiant so you’ll be even more prepared for the other interviews.
+All we suggest is; just make one one of the three. we’ll even send you home with our ceremony handbook and paperwork you’ll need for your wedding… best thing is, the meeting won’t cost you a thing but a little time and you get to keep everything.
+Just our way of saying thank you for meeting with us and for your consideration.
+Plus, meet with us first and we’ll even give you the questions to ask an Officiant so you’ll be even more prepared for the other interviews.

 Do you have a sound system?